BIM & 3DSeptember 15, 20256 min read

 • Stakeholder Onboarding: Train clients and external consultants

-• Continuous Optimization: Regular review and refinement of workflows
+• Continuous Optimisation: Regular review and refinement of workflows

 Success Factors: